-In the wake of the Harvey Weinstein allegations, the quest to stamp out sexual harassment against women has spread like wildfire, not only in the U.S., but also across the pond to our European counterparts.
+In the wake of the Harvey Weinstein allegations, the quest to stamp out sexual harassment against women spread like wildfire, not only in the U.S., but also across the pond to our European counterparts.

 As many women have made clear, unwanted attention from men, particularly when it is the aggressive, Weinstein-esque form of sexual assault, is never fun.